rosalbamonterrosas/profitable-trades/README.md

 # profitable-trades
-Application that determines when the most profitable trade will occur for a stock at any point during a month.
-The application reads a file containg stock prices into an array, stores all possible profits in a profits array, and determines the maximum profit possible.
+This is an application that determines when the most profitable trade will occur for a stock during a month.
+The application reads the file prices.txt, which contains the prices for a stock during a month, into an array, stores all of the possible profits into a profits array, and determines the maximum profit possible.